-The hottest months of summer are traditionally when Japanese commune with and honour the spirits of the dead.
+The hottest months of summer are traditionally when Japanese commune with and honor the spirits of the dead.
 One such festival based around this idea is the Mitama Matsuri at the politically complex Yasukuni Shrine.
 Along the sando – the promenade leading to the main shrine – 30,000 lanterns are strung from towers of metal scaffolding to create a spectacular approach.
-As is typical with summer festivals, there is also plenty of food, beer and music.
-The festival runs for 4 days from Wednesday, July 13th.
-The shrine is a 5 minute walk from Kudanshita Station on the Tokyo Metro Honzomon and Tozai Lines as well as the Toei Shinjuku Line.
+The festival runs for 4 days from July 13th.
+The shrine is a 5-minute walk from Kudanshita Station on the Tokyo Metro Honzomon and Tozai Lines as well as the Toei Shinjuku Line.

 We do our best to make sure event info is correct.
 However, all event details are subject to change.